 ~ Don’t skip the balsamic vinegar!
 It adds a sweetness and depth of flavor that rounds out the sauce beautifully.

-~ Bump up the protein in this veggie pasta dish by adding a can of white beans or chickpeas (drained and rinsed) or cubed baked tofu.
+~ Bulk it up by adding a can of white beans or chickpeas (drained and rinsed) or cubed baked tofu.

 ~ For an oil-free version, sauté with ¼ cup low sodium vegetable broth or water instead of oil.